 The basic diet during the period of enhanced interrogation need not be palatable, but should include adequate fluids and nutrition.
 Actual consumption should be monitored and recorded.
 Liquid Ensure (or equivalent) is a good way to assure that there is adequate nutrition.
-Brief periods during which food is withheld (24-48 hours) as an adjunct to interrogation are acceptable.

 Individuals refusing adequate liquids during this stage should have fluids administered at the earliest signs of dehydration.

-For reasons of staff safety, the rectal tube is an acceptable method of delivery.
-If there is any question about adequacy of fluid intake, urinary output also should be monitored and recorded.
+about adequacy of fluid intake, urinary output also should be monitored and recorded.